Menu

 Lawsuits Arising Out of “Hazing”

-Hazing incidents appear to be once again on the rise, as a wrongful in Cleveland, OH knows all too well.
+Hazing incidents appear to be once again on the rise.
 During the 1990s and early 2000s, hazing incidents were rare, as colleges and universities cracked down on the practice by closing noncompliant fraternities and sororities.
 As memories about past problems fade, illicit hazing ceremonies and practices have crept back into Greek life across the country.

 “Hazing” refers to the initiation process by which probationary fraternity and sorority members become full-fledged members of the house to which they have pledged.
 Hazing can involve mundane tasks like cleaning up after a party or driving partygoers to and from events.
 Hazing can also involve silly but harmless pranks.
 But hazing can involve dangerous acts that lead to injury or death.